AlanRynne/MPDA_18-AlanGit/input/paper.md

 > * a third vector $B(t)$, *the binormal vector*
 >
 > This makes $T.N.B$ a ***moving orthogonal right-handed frame***

+Although this method generates mathematically correct developable surfaces, @Pottmann2010-ku describes it is unclear that the boundaries of the panels generated with this technique will correspond to real constructive requirements for the design, so we concentrate our efforts on method explained in the following section.

 ### Tangent-developable method {-}